matloff/EDFfair/README.md

 ```

 Let's see if we can predict income, using sex as the sensitive (and thus
-excluded) variable, but treat occupation as the proxy.
+excluded) variable, but treating occupation as the proxy.
 (See the paper
 for explanation of the gendered nature of occupation.)

 Let's try a linear model.
 Note that larger values of the deweighting